bbbaka/SkeletonNet/README.md

 ```

 ### Contact
-If you have any questions,  please feel free to contact with Tang Jiapeng ```shell msjptang@mail.scut.edu.cn``.
+If you have any questions,  please feel free to contact with Tang Jiapeng msjptang@mail.scut.edu.cn.